tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 of implementation choices as well as problems that stem purely from the difficulty of implementing security countermeasures correctly.

-At a rough glance, the problems affecting FFDHE in TLS 1.2 are as follows:
+At a rough glance, the problems affecting FFDHE in (D)TLS 1.2 are as follows:

 1. FFDHE suffers from interoperability problems because there is no mechanism for negotiating the group, and some implementations only support small group sizes